Machine Learning Prague 2019. Source: Author.

 Rudolfinum, Prague.
 Source: Author.

-The conference's program was comprised by three days full of activities, including parties at night!
+The conference's program was comprised of three days full of activities, including parties at night!
 The first day was dedicated exclusively to workshops, which unfortunately I couldn't attend.
 Nonetheless, the official conference's agenda started on Saturday and we had different sessions starting from 10:00 until 18:00.

 From the first day, I remember particularly the last two speeches.
 First, the speech from SpaceKnow who are using ML and GANs, in order to process Radar Satellite Imagery.
 How? - you might ask.
-Well, they are using ML to "remove clouds" from satellite imagery, so that they know what's going on in earth at any given time.
+Well, they are using ML to "remove clouds" from satellite imagery, so that they know what's going on on earth at any given time.
 Second, the speech from IBM.
 They are using ML to identify vehicles in satellite images.
 However, the problem is more complex than it seems.
 What if vehicles are partly covered?
 What if they are under a shadow?
 Or under a tree?
 IBM uses ML in order to process the images, using different algorithms.
 Each algorithm produces an image which produces special patterns for vehicles, helping with its identification.

 |Jan Zikeš from SpaceKnow.
 Source: Author